 Parents/guardians are encouraged to administer medication to their student before and/or after school hours.
 Prescription and non-prescription medications may be given at school only by trained staff, and will be dispensed out of the receptionist's office.
-Medication will not be administered unless accompanied by an Authorization for Medication Administered by School Personnel Form on file.
-The form is available on the website.
+Medication will not be administered unless accompanied by written parental/guardian consent and appropriate instructions (see specific criteria listed below).